wyy-cs/sonta/README.md

 # 2. Format of input graph cluster ground truth files.
 SONTA supports two format of input cluster ground truth files.
 Similarly, all clusters will be renamed and the correspondence between clusters' new id and their original name is stored in a map<string, int> structure.

-1) each line denotes a node's affilication. (first name is target node, others are cluster name)
+1) each line denotes a node's affilication (.ngt). (first name is target node, others are cluster name)
 NodeName1 ClusterName1 ClusterName2 ......
 ClusterNameI
 NodeName2 ClusterName3
 NodeName3 ClusterName4 ClusterName5 ......
 ClusterNameJ